Asbestos Air Monitoring in New Zealand

 Personal Exposure Monitoring

 This form of monitoring is useful for many reasons, the most common of which is the safety of asbestos removal workers.
-It used to assess whether safe methods of asbestos removal are being applied and whether the masks worn are fit for purpose.
+It is used to assess whether safe methods of asbestos removal are being applied and whether the masks worn are fit for purpose.

 Clearance Site Certification for Reoccupation